AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ## Step 1: Opt out of cross-region data sharing for namespace

-Queries are routed to the appropriate region for complete results to be returned.
+When you disable cross-region data sharing, any queries for namespace data are routed to the appropriate region for complete results to be returned.
+Repeat these steps for each namespace that you want to disable cross-region data sharing.

 1. From the **Namespace** drop-down, select a namespace or community for which you want to opt out of data sharing.